microsoft/vscode-anycode/README.md

 Currently, the following languages are supported:  `c`, `cpp`, `csharp`, `java`, `php`, `python`, `rust`

+---

+👉👉👉 Note that for this extension to work the `extensions.webWorker`-setting must be enabled.

+---

 ## Development

 To **compile** tree-sitter languages you need docker or emscripten, follow these steps: